anshulfr/SecureCryptGUI/README.md

 5. Browse and select the file/folder you want to process.
 6. Enter the encryption/decryption password.
 7. Click the "Perform Action" button to initiate the encryption/decryption process.
-Contributions are welcome!
-If you'd like to enhance the project or fix any issues, feel free to create pull requests.

 ## License